waynegriffinjr/wayne-portfolio/README.md

 # Wayne Griffin Jr. – Portfolio

-Backend Engineer | AI-Powered Applications
+Software Engineer | AI-Powered Applications

 I'm a career changer transitioning into software engineering after 7 years in addiction counseling and public health.
 I build practical, full-stack applications with a focus on clean APIs, data pipelines, and LLM integration.